 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the materials engineering degree levels they offer.
 Only those schools that rank in the top 15% of all the schools we analyze get awarded with a place on this list.

-It is difficult to beat Massachusetts Institute of Technology if you wish to pursue a degree in materials engineering.
-MIT is a large private not-for-profit school located in the midsize city of Cambridge.
+It's hard to beat Massachusetts Institute of Technology if you wish to pursue a degree in materials engineering.
+MIT is a large private not-for-profit school located in the city of Cambridge.
 A Best Colleges rank of #1 out of 2,217 schools nationwide means MIT is a great school overall.

-There were roughly 59 materials engineering students who graduated with this degree at MIT in the most recent data year.
-Those materials engineering students who get their degree from Massachusetts Institute of Technology make $15,196 more than the standard materials engineering grad.
+There were about 76 materials engineering students who graduated with this degree at MIT in the most recent data year.
+Those materials engineering students who get their degree from Massachusetts Institute of Technology make $15,196 more than the standard materials engineering graduate.

-It is difficult to beat Stanford University if you wish to pursue a degree in materials engineering.
-Located in the large suburb of Stanford, Stanford is a private not-for-profit university with a large student population.
-A Best Colleges rank of #3 out of 2,217 schools nationwide means Stanford is a great university overall.
+It is hard to beat Stanford University if you wish to pursue a degree in materials engineering.
+Located in the suburb of Stanford, Stanford is a private not-for-profit university with a large student population.
+A Best Colleges rank of #3 out of 2,217 colleges nationwide means Stanford is a great university overall.

-University of Pennsylvania is one of the finest schools in the country for getting a degree in materials engineering.
-UPenn is a very large private not-for-profit university located in the city of Philadelphia.
-A Best Colleges rank of #4 out of 2,217 schools nationwide means UPenn is a great university overall.
+University of Pennsylvania is one of the finest schools in the United States for getting a degree in materials engineering.
+UPenn is a fairly large private not-for-profit university located in the large city of Philadelphia.
+A Best Colleges rank of #4 out of 2,217 colleges nationwide means UPenn is a great university overall.

-There were approximately 58 materials engineering students who graduated with this degree at UPenn in the most recent year we have data available.
+There were approximately 84 materials engineering students who graduated with this degree at UPenn in the most recent data year.

 Georgia Tech is a very large public school located in the large city of Atlanta.
 A Best Colleges rank of #24 out of 2,217 schools nationwide means Georgia Tech is a great school overall.

-There were approximately 114 materials engineering students who graduated with this degree at Georgia Tech in the most recent year we have data available.
-Materials Engineering degree recipients from Georgia Institute of Technology - Main Campus receive an earnings boost of approximately $4,152 over the average earnings of materials engineering graduates.
+There were approximately 120 materials engineering students who graduated with this degree at Georgia Tech in the most recent year we have data available.
+Materials Engineering degree recipients from Georgia Institute of Technology - Main Campus receive an earnings boost of approximately $4,152 above the average earnings of materials engineering majors.

-Located in the small city of Ithaca, Cornell is a private not-for-profit university with a fairly large student population.
+Located in the city of Ithaca, Cornell is a private not-for-profit university with a very large student population.
 A Best Colleges rank of #22 out of 2,217 schools nationwide means Cornell is a great university overall.

-There were roughly 81 materials engineering students who graduated with this degree at Cornell in the most recent data year.
-Degree recipients from the materials engineering degree program at Cornell University make $9,519 above the standard college graduate in this field shortly after graduation.
+There were about 66 materials engineering students who graduated with this degree at Cornell in the most recent year we have data available.
+Degree recipients from the materials engineering major at Cornell University make $9,519 above the standard college graduate with the same degree shortly after graduation.

 UF is a very large public university located in the city of Gainesville.
 This university ranks 1st out of 77 colleges for overall quality in the state of Florida.

-There were approximately 163 materials engineering students who graduated with this degree at UF in the most recent year we have data available.
-Materials Engineering degree recipients from University of Florida earn a boost of about $5,091 over the typical income of materials engineering majors.
+There were approximately 140 materials engineering students who graduated with this degree at UF in the most recent data year.
+Materials Engineering degree recipients from University of Florida receive an earnings boost of around $5,091 above the typical income of materials engineering graduates.

-There were roughly 97 materials engineering students who graduated with this degree at Purdue in the most recent year we have data available.
-Materials Engineering degree recipients from Purdue University - Main Campus get an earnings boost of around $4,250 over the typical income of materials engineering majors.
+There were approximately 114 materials engineering students who graduated with this degree at Purdue in the most recent year we have data available.
+Materials Engineering degree recipients from Purdue University - Main Campus earn a boost of around $4,250 above the typical income of materials engineering majors.

-UCLA is a fairly large public university located in the large city of Los Angeles.
-A Best Colleges rank of #26 out of 2,217 colleges nationwide means UCLA is a great university overall.
+UCLA is a very large public university located in the large city of Los Angeles.
+A Best Colleges rank of #26 out of 2,217 schools nationwide means UCLA is a great university overall.

-There were roughly 76 materials engineering students who graduated with this degree at UCLA in the most recent data year.
+There were about 78 materials engineering students who graduated with this degree at UCLA in the most recent year we have data available.

 Located in the city of Ann Arbor, U-M is a public university with a very large student population.
 A Best Colleges rank of #29 out of 2,217 schools nationwide means U-M is a great university overall.

-There were approximately 119 materials engineering students who graduated with this degree at U-M in the most recent data year.
-Those materials engineering students who get their degree from University of Michigan - Ann Arbor make $8,847 more than the average materials engineering graduate.
+There were approximately 74 materials engineering students who graduated with this degree at U-M in the most recent year we have data available.
+Those materials engineering students who get their degree from University of Michigan - Ann Arbor make $8,847 more than the standard materials engineering grad.

 UIUC is a very large public university located in the small city of Champaign.
 This university ranks 3rd out of 85 schools for overall quality in the state of Illinois.

-There were about 60 materials engineering students who graduated with this degree at UW - Madison in the most recent year we have data available.
+There were roughly 85 materials engineering students who graduated with this degree at UW - Madison in the most recent data year.
 Students who graduate with their degree from the materials engineering program state that they receive average early career wages of $64,892.

-Texas A&M College Station is a very large public university located in the medium-sized city of College Station.
-This university ranks 3rd out of 115 schools for overall quality in the state of Texas.
+Texas A&M College Station is a very large public university located in the city of College Station.
+This university ranks 3rd out of 115 colleges for overall quality in the state of Texas.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.